Carlos Pérez (director): Career

 In the beginning of his career, Pérez worked for a firm that specialized in automotive design, where he worked as a Senior designer for brands such as Mercedes-Benz and Porsche.
 Pérez was also appointed creative director of the graphic design firm Pinkhaus in 2000 before eventually founding Elastic People in 2002.
 At Elastic People, Pérez engaged in designing album covers and directing music videos for artists such as Daddy Yankee, Don Omar, Ricky Martin, and Maná.

 In 2004, Pérez served as the Creative Director for Daddy Yankee’s "Barrio Fino" album, designing its cover and directing the music video for the lead track, "Gasolina," which received an MTV2 Award nomination at the 2005 MTV Video Music Awards.
 The music video also received a nomination in the MTV VMA’s Japan in the “Best Reggae Music Video“ category.

+In 2005, Pérez directed his first documentary, Barrio Fino En Directo, a concert film and documentary of the making of Daddy Yankee’s album of the same name.
+It was featured in Billboard Magazine.

+Two Elastic People projects designed by Carlos were featured in La Bienal Iberoamericana del Diseño in Madrid Spain in 2008, namely the packaging for the Tego Calderon album, The Underdog, along with a brochure about Guatemala designed to promote a Travel Channel documentary.

 In 2009, Pérez also directed the Latin Grammy-nominated documentary Free Tempo: Victory, which documented the collaboration between The London Symphony Orchestra and federal inmate Latin Hip Hop artist David Sanchez Badillo, also known as Tempo.
 This work earned him a Latin Grammy nomination in the Best Long-Form video category.

+In 2010, Pérez directed the first stereoscopic 3D music video in Spanish for Daddy Yankee’s song, “Descontrol.”
+In the same year, Pérez directed the music video for Daddy Yankee’s “Grito Mundia.”

+In 2011, Pérez received a Latin Grammy nomination for directing the music video for Ricky Martin’s “Lo Mejor de mi Vida Eres Tu.”

+Pérez directed Daddy Yankee’s “Pasarela” music video in 2012.